-Fresh from the box, Abu Garcia’s Revo SX is one handsome low-profile baitcasting reel.
+Abu Garcia’s Revo SX is one handsome low-profile baitcasting reel Fresh from the box.
 It only weighs 7.8 ounces, making it feel almost weightless when mounted on a rod.
 It’s comfortable in the palm of your hand during casts and retrieves.
 And it works smoothly, as you’d expect any new reel to do.

-I recently tested a Revo SX that sported a 7.3:1 gear ratio, which brings in about 30 inches of line with each complete turn of the handle.
+I recently tested a Revo SX that sported a 7.3:1 gear ratio, bringing about 30 inches of line with each complete turn of the handle.
 Abu Garcia also offers the reel with a 6.6:1 gear ratio.

-In many of my Bassresource.com forum postings that discuss reel drag, I’ve recommended a setting between 3 and 4 pounds, depending on the action and power of the rod being used.
+In many of my Bassresource.com forum postings that discuss reel drag, I’ve recommended a setting between 3 and 4 pounds, depending on the rod's action and power.
 However, I know many bass anglers like to “crank ‘em down,” and you certainly have the chance to do that with this reel.
-Its drag can provide as much as a whopping 24 pounds of stopping force!
+Its drag can provide a whopping 24 pounds of stopping force!
 You’ll need a rod with the action of a broomstick if you select that setting.

 The first lures I tried were a ½-ounce jig and a Strike King Structure Bug, a soft-plastic creature-style lure.
 But before I started fishing, I wanted to see how far the Revo SX could cast.
-As you know, a jig is a very aerodynamic lure, so the first cast was a monster.
+A jig is a very aerodynamic lure, so the first cast was a monster.
 You don’t always need maximum distance, but it was nice to know you have that capability.

 Overall, my Revo SX performed flawlessly.
 Pickwick Lake produced a couple of nice bass, which gave me a taste of how the reel’s drag felt.
 I was impressed, and I think you will be, too.